-BHA currently allows transfer applications from non-elderly disabled tenants living in elderly/disabled developments that are designated (i.e., have fallen below the 70% elderly threshold).
+BHA currently allows transfer applications from non-elderly disabled tenants living in elderly/disabled developments that are designated.
 Non-elderly disabled residents seeking a transfer to a family public housing development receive Emergency Transfer status.
 BHA intends to continue this practice in conjunction with this Plan for developments that fall below the 80% elderly threshold.
 BHA will make funds available to cover actual, reasonable moving costs for approved transfers under this Plan.
 In addition, BHA will provide notice of the change in designation and an explanation of available relocation benefits, including actual reasonable moving costs, to all eligible households.